- Meaning

 Reasons why some expenses are not expensed off entirely in the same year

-• Incorrect financial numbers – A firm may not be able to justify its financial statements if it shows the entire expense or loss in a single year.
+- Incorrect financial numbers – A firm may not be able to justify its financial statements if they show the entire expense or loss in a single year.
 It may end up showing an unreasonably large net loss and this may affect the firm’s valuation of goodwill.

 In Simple Terms – Fictitious assets are expenses/losses that are not completely written off during the accounting period in which they occur.
 There is no value in them, but they are still listed as assets in financial statements (temporarily).
 Why? – because the related benefits of these assets are expected to be received in the future; therefore, showing them as an expense today would do an injustice to the company’s financials.